 Performance Assessment of the FFR service will be based on an evaluation of the Providing Unit's performance for a Performance Incident.
-The assessment of FFR performance is carried out following Time Zero for the Performance Incident.
+The assessment of FFR performance is carried out following from Time Zero for the Performance Incident, and as such the starting point for measurement of FFR Expected Response is Time Zero.
 The assessment of FFR performance is carried out for the T=0 to T+10 seconds period (the FFR Period) and for the T+10 seconds to T+20 seconds period.
 The MW response from the Providing Unit should be sustained for the T=0 to T+10 seconds period.
 The energy (MWs) provided in this timeframe must be greater than any loss of energy in the following ten seconds i.e. in the period between T+10 seconds and T+20 seconds.